yannikschnitzer/Branching-Bisimulation-Learning/README.md

 ## Evaluation
 ### Runtime

-The time required to run all experiments depends on the timeout chosen for the nuXmv toolchain.
-The default timeout is 300 seconds, which may cause the experiments to run for about 6 hours.
+The time required to run all experiments depends on the timeouts.
+The default timeout is 500 seconds, which may cause the experiments to run for more than 10 hours.
 You may specify a shorter timeout with the `--timeout [time in sec]` argument.

-The conditional termination benchmarks (Table 2) should be quick to obtain for Bisimulation Learning, CPAChecker, and Ultimate Automizer, i.e., in less than 5 minutes.

-Table 3 and Table 5 check several properties on the systems.
+**The expected runtimes or rather their magnitudes can be found in Tables 1-5 in the Appendix A of the paper.**

-### Results
+### Results / Quotients
-The results for Bisimulation Learning are the parameters for the BDT templates, ranking functions, and the abstract transition function.
-The parameters are saved into files in the `src/results` directory, where the parameters are named as in the code.
+The results for Bisimulation Learning are the parameters for the BDT templates, ranking functions, and the abstract transition function. **These can be viewed for branching bisimulation learning by adding the `--verbose` or `-v` option to the experiment call.** This will print the resulting parameters for partition tempate (theta), ranking function (eta) and also the adjacency matrix which uniquely describes the resulting quotient.
 A visualization for BDTs with the obtained parameters is being developed.

-For the 2D conditional termination benchmarks, we visualize the resulting partitions and quotients obtained in the last run, which can be found in the `src/figures`directory.

 ### Randomness and Nondeterminism

-We note that our approach (Bisimulation Learning) is subject to two kinds of uncertainties.
-First, the obtained results depend on the uniformly chosen initial samples, which we control by fixing a seed for the random generator.
-However, our learning approach depends on the sequence of counterexamples generated by the Verifier, i.e., an SMT solver.
-Since these are not controllable, our results may change in every run.
-We tried to be conservative in our evaluation, and results should all lie within the same order of magnitude, i.e., only (fractions of) seconds apart.
+We note that our approach (Branching Bisimulation Learning) is subject to two kinds of uncertainties.
+First, the obtained results depend on the initial samples, which we control by fixing a seed for the random generator (or do not use initial samples at all). **However, our learning approach depends on the sequence of counterexamples generated by the Verifier, i.e., an SMT solver.
+Since these are not controllable, our results may change in every run.** We tried to be conservative in our evaluation, and results should all lie within the same order of magnitude.

 The main claims that the artifact should validate despite nondeterminism are:
-* No significant runtime increase for learning bisimulations in clock synchronization benchmarks when scaling the state spaces compared to the direct verification.
-Note that our approach is not stand-alone, i.e., it produces an abstraction that needs to be subsequently verified by a model-checker, e.g., nuXmv.
-For the used benchmarks, these abstractions are very small (2-3 states).
-Therefore, model checking is an easy problem that can be done manually.
+* No significant runtime increase for learning bisimulations in the finite state clock synchronization benchmarks **(Figure 6 and Table 1)** when scaling the state spaces compared to the direct verification using nuXmv, which will become infeasbile for large benchmarks.

-* Comparable runtime, i.e., the same order of magnitude for the conditional termination benchmarks, while producing a more informative result.
+* Comparable runtime, i.e., the same order of magnitude for the conditional termination benchmarks **(Figure 7 and Table 2)**, while producing a more informative result.
 Bisimulation learning provides a bisimulation and a separation into terminating and non-terminating states.
 At the same time, the baseline tools can only prove termination or nontermination for the entire state space and, therefore, need to be handed separate benchmarks.

+* Runtime Comparable to Ultimate and T2 for LTL and CTL verification of infinite state non-deterministic benchmarks and better runtime than T2 for CTL* verification **(Figure 8 and Table 3 + 4)**.

 ### Correctness

-The abstractions obtained for the used benchmarks are very simple (mostly 2 or 3 states).
-They can be assessed visually (i.e., visualized conditional termination benchmarks) or by evaluating the resulting parameters (a BDT visualization is in progress).
+The abstractions obtained for the used benchmarks are very simple (mostly < 10 states).
+They can be assessed visually (i.e., by viewing the adjacency matrix of the quotient) or by evaluating the resulting parameters (a BDT visualization is in progress).

 ### Remarks

-We remark that while preparing this artifact for submission, we realized that Table 2 should have two changes in the *nuXmv(IC3) term* column: **audio-compr**: "3.1" -> "< 0.1" and **parallel**: n/c -> oot.

-We further want to clarify the meaning of n/c in the CPAChecker and Ultimate Automizer columns in Table 2.
-While the tools may produce results (we specifically output them in these cases), the results are wrong (e.g., False is outputted for a terminating benchmark) since these tools can not handle non-linearities in general.

 ## Reusability beyond this paper
 The artifact is easy to use and extends beyond the purposes of this paper.
 To include a new experiment, all that is to do is define the one-step transition function of the form: